moschiel/renode-lis2dw12-tutorial/README.md

 # Modeling an I2C Accelerometer in Renode: LIS2DW12

 The LIS2DW12 is a three-axis accelerometer with a register-based interface.
 Renode already provides a model of this device.
-This tutorial builds a smaller version to explain modeling decisions: interpreting transactions, defining registers, representing samples, and responding to firmware.
+In this tutorial, we build a smaller version from the datasheet and connect it to STM32 firmware.

 We use the [official model](https://github.com/renode/renode-infrastructure/blob/master/src/Emulator/Peripherals/Peripherals/Sensors/LIS2DW12.cs) as an architectural reference and for comparison.
 The tutorial reconstructs a possible development process; it does not describe the original authors' thoughts.
 Hardware behavior comes from the [ST DS11811 Rev. 9 datasheet](https://www.st.com/resource/en/datasheet/lis2dw12.pdf).

-The intended result is to run the same STM32 firmware against both models, comparing readings and UART output as each feature is added.
+The scope is a reduced but practical polling flow: identify the device, apply basic initialization, report data-ready status, and read XYZ samples.
+The same firmware is run against our model and Renode's official model for comparison.
+The GUI and utility scripts are 100% *vibe coded* support assets and are not part of the modeling lesson.
+See [Limits and References](#limits-and-references) for the detailed boundaries.

 Recommended preparation: the [PCF8574 tutorial](https://github.com/moschiel/renode-pcf8574-tutorial).
 It introduces C# models, REPL platforms, and the Monitor.
 Here we move on to register maps and transaction state.

-> **Scope:** this tutorial models the common polling path: identification, basic
-> initialization, data-ready status, and XYZ samples.
-The GUI and utility scripts
-> are 100% *vibe coded* support assets; their implementation is outside the
-> teaching scope.
-> See [Limits and References](#limits-and-references) for the complete scope.

 <details>